landlab/landlab/docs/getting_started.rst

 >>> mg = linear_diffuse.diffuse(mg)

+The ``diffuse`` method essentially does everything that was typed out explicitely in the example without a component.
 Note that because the elevation data are a field on the grid, those data do not need to be passed to the method.

 Plotting the final landscape is the same between the two models and the result should be exactly the same between the two example models.